-Report.fsu.edu is available to all members of the FSU community to alert the Department of Student Support and Transitions to concerns about students and organizations so that appropriate follow-up and support can be provided.
+Report.fsu.edu is available to all members of the FSU community to alert the DSST to concerns about students and organizations so that appropriate follow-up and support can be provided.
 The site allows for anyone to share important information regarding incidents or concerning behavior happening in the FSU community.
 The appropriate staff member follows up on every report to ensure that all students have the support they need for success.